We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Throughout the period covered in this indicator, unemployment has remained consistently higher in London than in the rest of England.

-*Unemployment rate: The percentage of the economically active population (adults who are not retired, studying, looking after the home, long-term sick etc.) who are either without a job, have been actively seeking work in the past four weeks and are available to start work in the next two weeks, or are out of work but have found a job and are waiting to start in the next two weeks.
+Unemployment rate definition: The percentage of the economically active population (adults not retired, studying, looking after the home, long-term sick etc.) who are either without a job, have been actively seeking work in the past four weeks and are available to start work in the next two weeks, or are out of work but have found a job and are waiting to start in the next two weeks.